 Affirmatively Furthering Fair Housing

 As a recipient of CDBG and HOME Funds, Spokane County is required to develop programs that will “affirmatively further fair housing.”
 HUD, which allocates these and other funds, requires grant recipients to examine the local housing market and identify barriers to fair housing choice, and implement a plan to address any identified housing barriers for protected classes.
-The Analysis of Impediments (AI) and Fair Housing Plan for Spokane County were updated in October 2010 and adopted with Resolution Number 10-0910.
-They have been subsequently amended to address/remedy an impediment.
-An update was adopted with Resolution Number 11-0165, in March 2011.
-Upon submission to HUD, Spokane County was informed that the 9th Circuit Courts are now enforcing fair housing advertisement requirements on landlords who advertise using the internet.
-Previously an impediment in the AI, this shows progress for enforcement efforts at the national level.
-The AI will continue to be edited and updated as time allows.
+The Analysis of Impediments (AI) and Fair Housing Plan for Spokane County were updated in September 2018, with Resolution # 18-0680.
 The AI addresses impediments discovered between 2003 and 2008.
-The next five year update is expected to be in 2015.
+Spokane Housing Authority, the City of Spokane, and Spokane County began discussions on a regional AFFH based on the new fair housing rule.
+HUD rescinded the rule and extended the deadline for AFFH submission.
+As a result, the current AI was reviewed and renewed while we await further direction from HUD.
+No new impediments have been identified in Spokane County.

 Fair Housing Complaints